masumulu28/articles/abp/cascading-option-loading-with-extensions/README.md

 **4.RentBookComponent**

-- Our tracable variable defined here `(form:FormGroup)`, which means We'll track this variable in `options` property at defaults || contributors files.
+- Our trackable variable defined here `(form:FormGroup)`, which means We'll track this variable in `options` property at defaults || contributors files.
 - Providing `AuthorService`, also `EXTENSIONS_IDENTIFIER` for the reach dynamic properties

 ```ts